 At The Greyhound Health Initiative we recognize the need for a dedicated health organization for sighthounds and the importance of programs that address their unique needs as well as that of their owners, trainers, adopters, and veterinarians that love and care for them.

 Unfortunately, retired racing greyhounds are among the large breeds of canines that are most likely to get osteosarcoma, a type of bone cancer.
-Finding a cure is part of our mission, but while we work to find that cure we are offering our members free carboplatin up to twice per year per member.
-This program is limited to just our members until we have raised enough funds to make it available to the public.
+Finding a cure is part of our mission, but while we work to find that cure we are offering our members up to $400 worth of carboplatin per membership year.
+Note: This program is currently limited to members until we have raised enough funds to make it available to the public.

 Because we are not a pharmacy we cannot actually distribute the drugs ourselves, so we will simply reimburse your vet/oncologist for the cost of these drugs.
-To receive full coverage we ask that they order them from Amatheon Pharmaceuticals to help us control our costs.
-If they choose to use drugs from their own supplies or a different pharmacy, we will reimburse up to the current rates from Amatheon.
+To receive full coverage we ask that they order them from Amatheon Pharmaceuticals, Diamondback Drugs or otherwise shop for the best price to help us be good stewards of our funds.
+If they choose to use drugs from their own supplies or a different pharmacy, we will still reimburse up to $400, but it may not cover all 6 treatments.
+The annual $400 maximum reimbursement includes any funds used for EACA during the same year as well.

-Carboplatin is the best drug for the treatment of osteosarcoma, and the only one we cover.
-Some vet’s like to use an alternating protocol of carboplatin and doxorubicin, but that is actually less effective in greyhounds.
+NOTE: Carboplatin is the best drug for the treatment of osteosarcoma in Greyhounds.
+Some vet’s like to use an alternating protocol of carboplatin and doxorubicin, but that is actually less effective in greyhounds (need source).

 Aminocaproic Acid (Amicar™)